m3g/JuliaNotes.jl/docs/src/loopscopes.md

   worked always and modified `s` as intended.
-Yet, in Julia, for performance reasons, the `for ` loop introduces a new scope, where the variables may be inferred by the compiler to remain with constant types through the loop execution.
-If the variable is global, that means that its type can be changed from outside the loop.
+Yet, in Julia, for performance reasons, the `for ` loop introduces a new scope, where the variables may be inferred by the compiler to remain with constant types during the loop execution.
+If the variable `s` is global, that means that its type can be changed from outside the loop.
   Therefore, writing a loop that makes reference to a global variable cannot be simply accepted without notice.